What is a Prototype?

 - The experimental prototype is used for research purposes in search of possibilities for realisation.

-There are also vertical and horizontal prototypes.
-While a vertical prototype – also known as a walking skeleton – implements selected parts of a planned system across all layers, a horizontal approach completes a selected layer as a whole.
+While a vertical approach – also known as a walking skeleton – implements selected parts of a planned system across all layers, a horizontal approach completes a selected layer as a whole.